aryan-nikzad/SetupVarGUI/README.md

 and bakes that list into the GUI as a browsable menu — so you don't have to hunt for offsets by hand or type hex every time.

-Validated end-to-end against a real, production ASUS X99-PLUS/SLI BIOS
+Validated end-to-end against a real, production Gigabyte X99-PSLI BIOS
 image: the pipeline correctly pulled out **516 real, correctly-labeled settings** (e.g. `Setup,0x85,1,Non-K OC`, `Setup,0xFB,1,Extreme Memory Profile(X.M.P.)`) straight from the firmware, and the resulting binary